VirtoCommerce/vc-module-export/README.md

 ## Security Settings

 The access to Export functionality should be assigned to users by the admin.
-The admin should first create roles, assign permissions to the created roles and then assign the role with permissions to the users.
+The admin should first create roles, assign permissions to the created roles and then assign the roles with permissions to the users.

 The Export reader role is the role that should be assigned to the user who will be dealing with the Export functionality.
 This role contains the following main permissions that can be assigned :

-1. Export access- this permission allows the user to access the 'Export new' folder;
+1. Export access - this permission allows the user to access the 'Export new' tab;
-1. Export download- this permission allows the user to download exported data;
+1. Export download - this permission allows the user to download exported data;
-1. Security call API;
+1. Platform:export permission for v2 is needed to allow the download of exported data;
-1. Pricing export allows the user to export prices;
+1. 'Pricing export' allows the user to export data to the selected provider;
-1. Pricing access allows the user to access Pricing folder.
+1. 'Pricing access' allows the user to access Pricing tab;
+1. 'Pricing:read' permission allows to read data from the database;
+1. Security call API allows the user to use API methods.

-In order to create a new user and role, the admin should open the Security folder and manage users and roles.
+In order to create a new user and role, the admin should open the Security tab and manage users and roles.

 ![Roles](docs/media/screen-roles.png)